 We can't have a guide to Shimano groupsets and not mention the brakes.
 Shimano offers a choice of regular dual pivot or newer direct mount brake calipers, and also an increasing choice of disc brakes.
 Most groupsets now have dedicated disc brakes, and there still plenty of 'non-series' disc brakes around too, with options for electronic and mechanical shifting.

 Shimano says these are its first discs designed specifically for road bikes, rather than being adapted from mountain bike brakes.
-At an RRP of £450 per end for the mechanical-shifting version they're also the most expensive brakes Shimano has ever made.
+At an RRP of £450 per end for the mechanical-shifting version they were also the most expensive brakes Shimano had ever made when they were introduced.
 Like the R785 and RS685 brakes, below, they're available with 140mm and 160mm CenterLock rotors.